 No matter if you are a student looking to party or a family looking for a quiet neighbourhood, Berlin has a place for everybody to feel at home.

 Before we dive into more specific details about the best neighbourhoods in Berlin have a look at the complete list of neighbourhoods in Berlin.

-- Pankow (with the hipster-borough Prenzlauer Berg)
+- Pankow (including the hipster-district Prenzlauer Berg)